mathematiguy/hikoi-crowd-size/README.md

-# hikoi-crowd-size
+# minimal-project
-Crowd size estimation for the 2024 Toitū te Tiriti Hīkoi
+A simple template for future projects